apache/couchdb/share/doc/src/config/misc.rst

 ``samples``
 -----------

-Samples are used tracks the mean and standard value deviation within specified intervals (in seconds)::
+Samples are used to track the mean and standard value deviation within specified intervals (in seconds)::

   [stats]